 Greece Travel Tips

-Greece is not only beautiful with its ocean landscapes, distinct architecture and delectable food but also an incredibly cheap.
-Things costs half what they cost in other parts of Europe.
-One of Europe’s most popular destinations during the summer times, people from around the world (and Europe) flock to its world famous islands for the sun and cities for its history.
-I love it here.
-It’s warm, it’s cheap, it has delicious food, beautiful island, and lively and friendly locals.
-Greece is the perfect summer destination.
+Greece is not only beautiful with its ocean landscapes, distinct architecture and delectable food but it’s also incredibly affordable.
+Things costs half what they do in other parts of Europe.
+As one of the continent’s most popular destinations during the summer times, people from around the world flock to its famous islands for the sun, and to the cities for the history.
+I love Greece.
+It’s warm; it’s cheap; it has delicious food, beautiful islands, and lively and friendly locals.
+It’s the perfect summer destination.

-- Accommodation: Depending on the area of Greece you are traveling to, hostels will cost $13 USD for dorms and $40 USD for private rooms per night – less in Athens more on expensive islands like Mykonos.
-During the summer, most rooms are around the $25 USD range.
+- Accommodation: Depending on the area of Greece you are traveling to, hostels will cost $15 USD for dorms and $45 USD for private rooms per night – less in Athens more on expensive islands like Mykonos.
+During the off-season, most rooms are around the $25 USD range.
 Budget hotels begin around $40 USD for a twin bed room.
 On islands such as Mykonos, rooms begin around $60 USD per night.
 Expect to pay double during peak season (July and August) on the islands.

 - Transportation: Because Greece has a lot of islands, you will be dealing with lots ferries and boats.
 Expect to spend an average of $40 USD per a trip, though you could spend as little as $13 if the islands are really close together.
 From Athens, most ferries to the islands costs around $65.
 Slow, overnight island ferries begin at $15.
 Buses and trains around the mainland are around $20.
 It’s $2 for a single ride on the Athens train system.

 - Activities: Visiting the ancient sites around the country will cost between $13-25 USD for a ticket.
 Island activities (kayaking, parasailing, banana boats) will cost between $25-55.
 You can rent ATVs for a day for around $20 and diving trips being around $80.

 Money Saving Tips